 Our personalised approach to providing high quality dementia care, with a fully managed and flexible service that families can rely on is setting the standards in dementia care at home.

 Benefits of 24-hour dementia care at home vs. care home

-"My father has dementia and was in a care home, very unhappy.
-I watched him decline with much sadness.
-The move back home with a live-in carer from The Good Care Group has been seamless.
-He is now visibly happier and relaxed.
-It is so much nicer for the family to visit him at home once again."
+“My father has dementia and was unhappy in a care home.
+I watched his decine with much sadness.
+The move back home with a live-in carer has been seamless.
+He is visibly happier and relaxed, which is so nice for the family to see.”

 Caring for someone with dementia at home

 We have been innovating dementia care at home for over 10 years.
 All our professional carers are trained in how to care with someone living with dementia and use a range of best practice techniques proven to provide reassurance, reduce anxiety and calm behaviours, whilst reducing the need to use anti-psychotic drugs used widely in many care home settings.

 This means the person with dementia can live well, despite the challenges dementia can present with the gentle encouragement and compassionate care provided by our dementia carers.
 The high-quality care provided by our dementia carers has seen a 66% reduction in the use of antipsychotic medications compared with the average care home.

 Our collaborative approach to working with leading medical experts, academic bodies and leading charities ensure our care is of the very highest standards.
 Our work with the Contented Dementia Trust to introduce the SPECAL approach helps us to understand and discover what is important to the person living with dementia, enabling us to develop a meaningful programme of care that bridges the gap between the present and the past.

 We recognise that feelings become increasingly significant to the person living with dementia, and that intact memories from the past become increasingly useful as a replacement for recent lost facts.

 Bridge the gap between the person’s past and their activities of daily life in the present.